Hartford Courant: Origins and leading figures

-The Hartford Courant is considered to be the nation's oldest continuously published newspaper, and is cited as such in scholarly articles, journalism, and historical texts.
-The New Hampshire Gazette, which started publication in 1756, trademarked the title of oldest paper in the nation after being revived as a small biweekly paper in 1989.
-Prior to 1989, the paper had all but disappeared into other publications for most of the 20th century, which puts its self-proclaimed status as oldest newspaper in doubt.
-The New York Post claims to be the oldest continuously published daily newspaper; although the Post started daily publishing 35 years before The Connecticut Courant did, the Courant existed as a weekly paper for nearly 40 years before the New York Post was founded, making the Courant the older paper.
-In fact, The Providence Journal has become the oldest continuously published daily newspaper in the United States: The Journal began daily publishing 28 years after the New York Post, but strikes at the Post in 1958 and 1978 cast doubt on its continuity.
-Regardless, The Connecticut Courant existed as a weekly paper for nearly 70 years before the Providence Journal was founded.
+Other newspapers claim to be the oldest in the country.
+The New Hampshire Gazette, which started publication in 1756, trademarked the slogan of oldest paper in the nation after being revived as a small biweekly paper in 1989.
+Prior to 1989, the paper had all but disappeared into other publications for most of the 20th century, which makes the slogan doubtful.
+The New York Post also claims to be the oldest continuously published daily newspaper.
+However, even though the Post started daily publishing 35 years before The Connecticut Courant did, the Courant existed as a weekly paper for nearly 40 years before the New York Post was founded, making the Courant older.
+Also The Providence Journal claims to be the oldest continuously published daily newspaper in the United States: the Journal began daily publishing 28 years after the New York Post, but some critics point at strikes at the Post in 1958 and 1978 as breaks in its continuity.
+Regardless, The Connecticut Courant existed as a weekly paper for nearly 70 years before The Providence Journal was founded.

 In 1867, Joseph Roswell Hawley, a leading Republican politician and former governor of Connecticut, bought the newspaper, which he combined with the Press.
 Under his editorship, the Courant became the most influential newspaper in Connecticut and one of the leading Republican papers in the country.

-Emile Gauvreau became a reporter in 1916, and the managing editor in 1919.
-His energetic and often sensational news policies affronted Charles Clark, the owner and editor.
-Clark fired Gauvreau when he refused to stop a series of stories about the exploitation of fake medical diplomas.
-Gauvreau went on to be a major figure in the New York City tabloid wars of the Roaring Twenties as the first managing editor of the New York Evening Graphic and later managing editor of the New York Mirror.
+An important figure in the history of the Courant is Emile Gauvreau, who became a reporter in 1916 and the managing editor in 1919.
+His energetic and often sensationalistic news style upset Charles Clark, the owner and editor.
+Clark fired Gauvreau when the journalist refused to stop a series of stories about false medical diplomas.
+Gauvreau would become later on a major figure in the New York City tabloid wars of the Roaring Twenties as the first managing editor of the New York Evening Graphic and later managing editor of the New York Mirror.

-Herbert Brucker was the most prominent editor of the Courant in the 20th century.
+Another prominent editor of the Courant in the 20th century is Herbert Brucker.